hds-safdari/DynACD/README.md

 ## What's included
 - `Dyn_ACD` : Contains the Python implementation of Dyn_ACD algorithm, the code for performing the cross-validation procedure and the code for generating benchmark synthetic data with intrinsic community structure and given anomaly coefficients.

-\begin{itemize}
-\item 'Dyn_ACD_wtemp.py' contains the latest version of the algorithm.
+.
+'Dyn_ACD_wtemp.py' contains the latest version of the algorithm.

-\item "The notebook titled 'Dyn_ACD_Inf_debug-wtemp.ipynb' could be used to debug  the algorithm."
+"The notebook titled 'Dyn_ACD_Inf_debug-wtemp.ipynb' could be used to debug  the algorithm."

-\item 'Dyn_ACD_gm.py' contains the latest version of the algorithm for generating benchmark synthetic data.
+'Dyn_ACD_gm.py' contains the latest version of the algorithm for generating benchmark synthetic data.

-\item "The notebook titled 'Dyn_ACD_Gm_debug.ipynb' could be used to debug  the generative algorithm."
+"The notebook titled 'Dyn_ACD_Gm_debug.ipynb' could be used to debug  the generative algorithm."
-\end{itemize}

 - `data/input` : Contains an example of  network having an intrinsic community structure and  given anomaly coefficients, and some example files to initialize the latent variables.
 They are synthetic data.